bitcoin-core/bitcoincore.org/_posts/en/posts/2016-01-25-segwit-benefits.md

 the way the hash is calculated allows anyone to make small modifications to the transaction that will not change its meaning, but will change the hash.
 This is called third-party malleability.
+Another type of malleability is possible if one of the signers of the transaction revises their signature; again the the transaction remains valid and pays the same amounts to the same addresses, but as the transaction hash incorporates the signature, the hash changes.
+This is signer malleability.

-For example, you could submit a transaction with hash ef74...c309 to the network, but instead find that the network confirms that transaction under the hash 683f...8bfa instead.
+For example, you could submit a transaction with hash ef74...c309 to the network, but instead find that a node or miner on the network modifies the transaction slightly, and that the transaction is confirmed under the hash 683f...8bfa instead.

-Segwit prevents third-party malleability by allowing Bitcoin users to move the malleable parts of the transaction into something called a *transaction witness,* and segregating that witness so that changes to the witness does not affect calculation of the transaction's hash.
+Segwit prevents third-party and signer malleability by allowing Bitcoin users to move the malleable parts of the transaction into something called a *transaction witness,* and segregating that witness so that changes to the witness does not affect calculation of the transaction's hash.

-Previous attempts to reduce malleability have included BIP62 ("dealing with malleability", which was partially implemented as standardness checks but is now withdrawn) and BIP140 ("normalized txid").
+Previous attempts to reduce malleability have included BIP62 ("dealing with malleability", which was partially implemented as standardness checks) and BIP140 ("normalized txid").

 ### Who benefits?